-The last one does not produce the empty list but it loops as the other two.
-Intuitively, the above programmes are "badly behaved".
-The idea of badly behaved programmes is formalized in infinitary rewriting through the concept of infinitary normalization [28, 29, 32].
-We say that a programme is infinitary normalizing if it has either a finite or an infinite normal form.
+The last program does not produce the empty list, but it loops like the other two programs.
+Intuitively, the above programs are "badly behaved".
+The idea of badly behaved programs is formalized in infinitary rewriting through the concept of infinitary normalization [28-30].
+We say that a program is infinitary normalizing if it has either a finite or an infinite normal form.
 None of the above three examples are infinitary normalizing.
 A typed lambda calculus satisfies the property of infinitary (weak) normalization if all typable terms are infinitary normalizing.
 Unfortunately, the typed lambda calculus underlying Haskell is not infinitary normalizing since it allows us to type the above terms which are not infinitary normalizing.